96boards/website/openhours/README.md

 <iframe width="350" height="120" src="https://w2.countingdownto.com/2050235" frameborder="0"></iframe><br />
 <a href="https://zoom.us/j/544757552" class="btn blog-read-more-btn center-block">Click Here to Join Zoom Webinar</a>
 <a href="https://www.youtube.com/c/96Boards/" class="btn blog-read-more-btn center-block">Visit YouTube</a>
-<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=bzFsMzZ0ZHYzNGtxbnRqZ3ZucWFuNDR0NW9fMjAxOTAyMjFUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>
+<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=bHE4dmJpMjlrMW5uNWRpMnI4MWRzZ2s4MWdfMjAxOTAzMjFUMTUwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>

-**96Boards Embedded World 2019 Announcements**

-**This week on OpenHours** the 96Boards Team covers all the new and shiny 96Boards hardware that was released in the past couple of weeks in lue of Embedded World 2019.

-While the 96Boards team wasn't physically present at EW19, we were there in spirit and being well represented by our partners.
-We've had announcements and board launches from Arrow, Qualcomm, STMicro, NXP, Renesas and many more!

-We'll go through all the new boards, their specifications & purpose and answer any questions from the community!
+**Linaro Connect BKK19 review!
+Let's take a look a whats happening...**

+**This week on OpenHours** the 96Boards Team will comb through the [Linaro Connect website](https://connect.linaro.org/) and talk about the many interesting sessions and Keynotes which will be happening throughout the event.
+Currently, there are more than eight 96Boards related sessions!
+Join us for a quick walk through and speculative dive into the upcoming Linaro Connect, which will take place during the first week of April in Bangkok, Thailand.

 ### What is 96Boards OpenHours?